dbadhe/Recipe_Recommendation_AI/README.md

 1.  **Data Loading and Cleaning (`Adding Data And Cleaning.ipynb`):**
     * Reads raw recipe data from JSON files.
     * Performs extensive cleaning: drops rows with missing ingredients/instructions, removes overly short recipes, eliminates punctuation, numbers, excess whitespace, and standard English stop words.
-    * Enriches the dataset by adding features like estimated cooking time, veg/non-veg labels, and cuisine type using tools like TextBlob and potentially LLMs (Transformers library imported).
+    * Enriches the dataset by adding features like estimated cooking time, veg/non-veg labels, and cuisine type using tools like TextBlob and LLMs.
     * Tokenizes and lemmatizes text data using libraries like NLTK and SpaCy.

 2.  **Modeling and Recommendation (`Recipe_Recommendation_Final.ipynb`):**